-A. INTRODUCTION 3 B. THE ACA: ASPIRATIONS, OMISSIONS, AND RISKS 4 Discussion Questions: 10 C. A DISTINCT FIRST NATIONS ACCESSIBILTY LAW (DFNAL) 10 Option #1: Draft a regulation to be adopted under the ACA and amend the legislat to better consider First Nations perspectives Option #2: Draft legislation that allows First Nations to adopt their own Distinct Accessibility Law 12 Option #3: Draft legislation that sets out a new Distinct First Nations Accessibility L Option #4: Disability Legislation as an Added Section to the Health Legislation (Omnibus Package) Discussion of Options & Recommendations Discussion Questions: 17
+A. INTRODUCTION B. THE ACA: ASPIRATIONS, OMISSIONS, AND RISKS Discussion Questions: C. A DISTINCT FIRST NATIONS ACCESSIBILTY LAW (DFNAL) Option #1: Draft a regulation to be adopted under the ACA and amend the legislation to better consider First Nations perspectives Option #2: Draft legislation that allows First Nations to adopt their own Distinct Accessibility Law Option #3: Draft legislation that sets out a new Distinct First Nations Accessibility Law, the provisions of which would apply to all First Nations in Canada Option #4: Disability Legislation as an Added Section to the Health Legislation (Omnibus Package) Discussion of Options & Recommendations